 Since 2002, WCS has been using camera trapping to survey the leopard population over a significant portion of its range.
 Before 2002, camera traps had never been used for population monitoring in Russia, but this method has turned out to be very effective.
 Camera trapping allows us identify individual leopards by their unique spot patterns, and therefore we are able to monitor individual animals over many years, estimate population density and trends over time, and learn about rates of population turnover.

 Since 1997, WCS has also assisted in implementing snow-track surveys, a method first used by Russian scientists for estimating leopard density and distribution in the 1970s.
 We attempt to repeat snow track counts every 3 years.
-Camera-trap results between 2002 and 2007 by our crew, and more recently by WWF in an adjacent site, as well as recent snow-track counts (2000, 2003, 2007) indicate to a small population that increased recently from approximately 30 to 40 leopards in Russia.
+Camera-trap results between 2002 and 2007 by our crew, and more recently by WWF in an adjacent site, as well as recent snow-track counts (2000, 2003, 2007, 2013) indicate to a small but stable population of approximately 30 to 35 leopards in Russia.

 Wildlife and Habitat Protection

 WCS is engaged in several activities to improve wildlife and habitat management in leopard range.
-We are working with local hunting associations to improve wildlife management and promote leopard and tiger conservation on multiple-use forest lands.
 In 2004 we teamed up with TIGIS and Tigris in a study of the impacts of fires in leopard habitat.
 In 2009 we started a fire suppression and prevention project with a focus on two model areas in co-operation with Phoenix Fund, the recently established Land of the Leopard National Park and the Slavyanka Municipality.
-In the 280 km2 model area where we first started our work, the area that burned was reduced by 99% in 2011 compared to what would have burned without our interventions.
+In the 280 km2 model area where we first started our work, the area that burned was reduced by 99% in 2011 and 80% in 2012 compared to what would have burned without our interventions.